Turning Techs Into Customer Service Pros

 Professionalism Matters

 First impressions are powerful.
 Before a word is even spoken, customers are forming judgments based on how a technician arrives, what they wear, and how they present themselves.
-A technician who arrives in a clean, logoed uniform is far more trustworthy than someone who shows up in wrinkled clothing.
+A technician who arrives in a clean, branded uniform is far more trustworthy than someone who shows up in wrinkled clothing.
 It signals that the company takes pride in their work.
 A “leave no trace” policy, where technicians clean up after the job and ensure that no debris, tools, or trash is left behind, speaks volumes about respect for the customer’s home.
 Think about the last time you had work done on your own home.
 The difference between a tech who leaves behind dirt and one who carefully cleans up afterward sticks with you—and it's reflected in your reviews and recommendations.

 Closing the Feedback Loop: Learn and Improve